-With thanks to Dr. Helen Taylor Clinical Psychologist, and Vicki Dunham, Team Manager, Wirral CAMHS from Cheshire and Wirral Partnership NHS Foundation Trust talks about the development of their CAMHS Choice Clinic and how it is helping them to deliver on the THRIVE framework (Wolpert et al., 2016) principles of high quality assessments with effective signposting and multi-agency liaison.
+With thanks to Dr. Helen Taylor Clinical Psychologist, and Vicki Dunham, Team Manager, Wirral CAMHS from Cheshire and Wirral Partnership NHS Foundation Trust talks about the development of their CAMHS Choice Clinic and how it is helping them to deliver on the THRIVE Framework for system change (Wolpert et al., 2019) principles of high quality assessments with effective signposting and multi-agency liaison.

 What was the problem you were trying to solve?